Unseen and unheard: Women’s Rights Committee hones in on hidden forms of abuse

 A strike by SNCF union members against the dismantling of the Fret SNCF freight carrier is set to impact travel on regional TER and Intercités passenger services from Wednesday evening through to Friday morning.
 Travel to and from Gare de Monaco Monte-Carlo will be affected.

-Beginning at 7pm on Wednesday 20th November and continuing until 8am on Friday 22nd November, one in two Intercités lines and seven in 10 TER connections across the country will be cancelled as railway workers from four of France’s principal unions stage a protest.
+Beginning at 7pm on Wednesday 20th November and continuing until 8am on Friday 22nd November, one in two Intercités lines and a third of TER connections across the country will be cancelled as railway workers from four of France’s principal unions stage a protest.

 Representatives of the CGT, UNSA, SUD-Rail, and CFDT unions say it is time for “collective action” in response to the imminent dismantling of Fret SNCF, which they claim will result in the loss of 500 jobs and the potential relocation of a further 1,200.
 Fret SNCF offices in Nice are among those affected by these significant changes.